greymd/teip/README.md

 ```

 The `-e` argument is a single string.
-Therefore, pipe `|` and other simbols can be used as it is.
+Therefore, pipe `|` and other symbols can be used as it is.

 # Environment variables